lexandro/dockery/README.md

 0.2.3
 - Add: containers: command popover to show the whole command

+0.1.7
+  - Add: containerdetails/volumes-from (get volume from other containers)

 0.3.0
 - Add: tag list to the image details